PaimaStudios/paima-engine-docs/docs/home/1-setup/3-deploying-your-stateful-nft.md

     initializationPrefix: nftmint
 ```

-Note down the contract address denoted on the second line, and also copy the final five lines, which you can later use as part of your _CDE config file_ to use your NFT data in your game node.
+Note down the contract address denoted on the second line, and also copy the final five lines, which you can later use as part of your _Primitive Catalogue config file_ to use your NFT data in your game node.
 Afterwards, you can run the deploy script again:

 ```sh
 ./deploy.sh